 OCaml on iOS Simulator

-We recently put together some resources to do programming in OCaml for the iPhone and iPad Simulator.
+We also have some resources to run OCaml apps in the iOS Simulator.
 This is an excellent way to get started with OCaml on iOS: all you need is a copy of Xcode.
 If you’re interested, our OCaml page shows how to get (or build for yourself) an OCaml compiler for the iOS Simulator.

 We also give full source code for two example apps that are packaged to run in the iOS Simulator, Gamut and Voronoi.
 In addition, we’ve packaged the IcosaBlue app (described above) for the Simulator as well as for iOS devices.